alexmilowski/littleflow/littleflow.md

     D --> [*]
 ```

 **The purpose of the inputs and outputs are to provide tasks with execution context.** Typically,
 this is not the main purpose of the workflow but information (e.g., metadata) needed to
-locate information in the environemtn.
+locate information in the environment.
 For example, the input to the pipeline might be
 a reference to customer record or data object sufficient for the workflow tasks to
 retrieve information from a database.

-As long as tasks pass the context along, possibly enhancing the context with additional information, the following tasks will have sufficient information to proceed.
-This enables the construction of workflows that are more generic.
-That is, instead of specializing a workflow with parameters specific to the invocation, the context for the invocation is the input to the workflow.
+As long as tasks pass the context along, possibly enhancing or changing the context with additional information, the following tasks will have sufficient information to proceed.
+This enables the construction of workflows that are more generic but with complex behaviours.
+That is, instead of specializing a workflow with parameters specific to the invocation, the context for the invocation provides the specialization and the tasks can be written with more general behaviours.

-As such, over the edge flows information.
+In summary, over the edges flows information.
 Each task receives inputs over incoming edges and outputs information over outgoing edges.
 This information provides subsequent tasks the ability to evaluate what and whether they can perform their own task.

 ## What are tasks?

 A task follows these rules:

- * may consume a single input and produce a single output.
+ * may consume a single input, which may be a collection, and produce a single output.
  * may have side effects in the execution environment.
 That is, it does not have to be completely functional
  * may have additional parameters

-While conceptually a task can be anything:
+Conceptually, a task can be anything:

- * a function that receipts instructions via the input and parameters and product outputs without side-effects
+ * a function that receives instructions via the input and parameters and product outputs without side-effects
  * an external process whose arguments a combination of the parameters and the input that affects the state of the world (e.g., by producing some number of artifacts)
  * an invocation of a service via an API
  * interaction with a person or intelligent device (e.g., a robot)

-Concretely, a task is invoked by a workflow engine that feeds the task its context (i.e., parmaeters and input) and receives an output.
+Concretely, a task is invoked by a workflow engine that feeds the task its context (i.e., name, parameters, and input) and receives an output.
 Once complete, the engine determines the next step in computation and feeds outputs to inputs.
 Tasks are "black boxes" with metadata, an input, and an output.

 ## Technical foundation